Galaxy (chocolate bar)

-Galaxy is a chocolate bar, made and marketed by Mars Inc., and first manufactured in the United Kingdom in the 1960s.
-Galaxy is sold in the United Kingdom, Ireland, South Africa, the Middle East, Morocco, India, Pakistan, Malta, and is also sold in the United States, Canada, Mexico and various Continental European countries as Dove.
+Galaxy is a brand of chocolate products made and marketed by Mars Inc., and first manufactured in the United Kingdom in 1960.
+Galaxy is sold in the United Kingdom, Ireland, South Africa, the Middle East, Morocco, India, Pakistan, Australia, Malta, and is also sold in the United States, Canada, Mexico and various Continental European countries as Dove.
 In 2014, Galaxy was ranked the second-best-selling chocolate bar in the UK, after Cadbury Dairy Milk.

 Range

 The Galaxy and Dove brands cover a wide range of products including chocolate bars in milk chocolate, caramel, Cookie Crumble, and Fruit & Nut varieties, Minstrels, Ripple (milk chocolate with a folded or "rippled" milk chocolate centre), Amicelli, Duetto, Promises, Bubbles and Truffle.
-Related brands in other parts of the world include "Jewels", and "Senzi" in the Middle East.
+Related brands in other parts of the world include "Jewels," and "Senzi" in the Middle East.
 The Galaxy and Dove brands also market a wide range of products including ready-to-drink chocolate milk, hot chocolate powder, chocolate cakes, ice cream and more.

 A vegan Galaxy range launched in 2019.
+In 2023, the 110g Smooth Milk Galaxy bar sold in the UK was reduced in size to 100g without the price being reduced.
+It was described in the media as an example of a retail trend for "shrinkflation" during a period of higher inflation.